Terms of Reference

 9. To commission work from internal and external audit.

-10. To review any issue referred to it by the Chief Executive and Growth Director, senior management or any council body.
+10. To review any issue referred to it by the Chief Executive, senior management or any council body.

 11. To monitor the effective development and operation of risk management and corporate governance in the Council and agree necessary actions to ensure compliance with best practice.